marksmccann/froyo/docs/api/component.md

 -   type: `array`

 A read-only list of every active instance of the component and its subclasses.
-This feature is useful to gain access to instances created in different scope.
+This feature is useful to gain access to instances created in a different scope.

 ```js
 console.log(Component.instances); // [Component, Component, ...]